NMChar/ToxAnalysis/README.md

 # ToxAnalysis
 The contains a small project for harvesting public toxicology data and using them to analyze toxicological properties of a molecule

+The jupyter notebook should be the entry point as I used its markdown to explain my thinking and demonstrate the tools I built/selected for the analysis I conducted.
+It should be pretty plug-and-play if you configure a virtual environment using the requirements file.

+The trickiest bit will probably be the LLM that gets loaded from HuggingFace (BioGPT-Large).
+I used it to summarize key findings of harvested literature data -- turn it off if it's giving your computer too much of a headache.